seb135/Decisionmaker/README.md

 # Decisionmaker
- A simple tool for indecisive people using Python
+ A simple tool for indecisive people.
+ Future upgrades:
+ - Get response based on mood.
+ - Manually add activities to list of options
+ - Store activities in database --> Pandas